 In order to qualify, your gross monthly household income must not exceed 130% of federal poverty guidelines and your net monthly household income cannot exceed 100% of federal poverty guidelines.

-Going through tough times can be discouraging and defeating, but it’s nice to know there are ways to get help such as SNAP.
+Going through tough times can be discouraging and defeating.
+It’s nice to know there are ways to get help such as SNAP.

-Readers, are you now or have you ever been on food stamps — and if so, how quickly did you use up the benefits each month?
+Readers, are you now or have you ever been on food stamps?
+If so, how quickly did you use up the benefits each month?